Filozoff/BlogArticles/Article003/article003.md

 ## Conclusion

-By combining tools built into either `swift` or `xcodebuild` with shell scripting, we can automate next version proposals.
-This approach can be used for creating tags or repository release objects with confidence that semantic versioning rules are properly followed.
+By combining Swift's built-in tools with shell scripting, we've created a solution for automating version proposals.
+This approach ensures consistent versioning practices and reduces human error in version management.

-The automated approach reduces human error in version management and ensures consistent versioning practices across development teams.

-You may find the complete code for this article in [my GitHub repository](https://github.com/Filozoff/BlogArticles/tree/master/Article003).
+The complete code for this article is available in [my GitHub repository](https://github.com/Filozoff/BlogArticles/tree/master/Article003).

-## Further steps
+## Future improvements

-The code discussed in this article provides a foundation that can be improved in several areas:
+While described current solution provides a solid foundation, there are several areas where it could be enhanced:

-- **Dependency analysis**: Scan `Package.swift` for dependency version changes that might affect compatibility
+1. **Dependency analysis**: Implement scanning of `Package.swift` for dependency version changes that might affect compatibility
-- **Macro support**: Enhanced breaking change detection for packages with macro targets, as macro-generated code might not be captured in standard interface files
+2. **Package mutliple target support**: This solution works well for one-target Swift packages.
+It can be improved to scan all targets within provided `scheme` and do diffing for all public interface files
-- **Custom API analysis**: More sophisticated parsing for complex API changes that might not be obvious from simple diff analysis
+3. **Custom API Analysis**: Develop more sophisticated parsing for complex API changes

 For GitHub users, instead of implementing this from scratch, consider using a ready-made action from my repository: [Filozoff/action-swift-propose-next-version](https://github.com/Filozoff/action-swift-propose-next-version).
 You can see [a live example of its usage](https://github.com/Filozoff/XCTestExtension/blob/master/.github/workflows/ci.yml) in my library.